smmakani/AI_Chatbot_Ollama_Server/README.md

 # Basic AI Chatbot using Ollama Server

-This project combines LangChain, Ollama, streamlit to create an interactive chatbot interfaces.
+This project combines LangChain, Ollama, and Flask to create an interactive chatbot interface.

 ## Prerequisites